deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 This template/module does not require any additional modules or dependencies to be installed on your machine, or force you to learn a new build framework or language.

+I plan on creating a dedicated video tutorial for this module and template, but until then you can [watch the demo portion of this presentation](https://www.youtube.com/watch?v=oM_2sOE9Y6g&t=1420s) that shows setting it up and using it, and talks about some of the benefits it provides.

 ## 🚀 Get started

 There are two ways to create your new PowerShell module repository: